alban-gerome/adobe-analytics/duckface.md

 How to extract the entire Adobe Analytics footprint for a given page
 --------------------------------------------------------------------

 "Please tell me whether that link is tracked?"
 No problem, you open the Adobe Marketing Cloud debugger or your browser's DevTools network tab.
 "Now tell me everything that is tracked on that page".
 For the page view, I would use the Adobe debugger and for the interactions, I would grab the Custom Link report and breakdown by all props and eVars we use and hope it's not too many.
-I would not be able to tell which element on the page are tracked though.
+I would not be able to tell which element on the page are tracked though unless I ask the developers and the answer might not be fast.

-Now you can, just load the page you want to test, copy my script at https://github.com/alban-gerome/adobe-analytics/blob/master/duckface and paste it in your browser's Javascript console.
-It works only on Chrome, it might work on IE soon, it breaks the new Firefox, I have not tried Safari or other browsers.
+With Duckface, now you can.
+Just load the page you want to test in Chrome, open the DevTools Javascript console, copy my script at https://github.com/alban-gerome/adobe-analytics/blob/master/duckface and paste it there.
+It might work on IE soon, it breaks the new Firefox, I have not tried Safari or other browsers.
 Please note that the script can take a few minutes per test to run so please be patient but let me know if you run into bugs.

 <a id="Table-of-contents"></a>
 ### Table of contents: